Electrical

 The service distribution panel is the central unit for all electrical connections within a home.
 From this point on the wall, the distribution panel feeds from the outside main meter, dissipates excess voltage to the grounding system, and supplies different home parts through other electrical circuits.

-• It is crucial that a certified electrician handles this task of troubleshooting and fixing an open ground for safety reasons.
+• A certified electrician must handle this task of troubleshooting and fixing an open ground for safety reasons.

 • Grounding is mainly connected to outlets, and these outlets happen to be receptors/sockets.
 To find out the source of open ground, the electrician must first locate every outlet within the home.